-When dropping off and picking up your camper, please accompany/meet them at the check-in/check-out area.
+When dropping off and picking up your camper, please accompany to/meet them at the check-in/check-out area.
 Campers should not cross the driveway by themselves.
-While older campers may be perfectly capable of this, we ask that you walk them across the driveway to help role model for the younger children how to be safe in a busy traffic area.
+While older campers may be perfectly capable of this, we ask that you walk them across the driveway to help model for the younger children how to be safe in a busy traffic area.

 Pick up is at 3:30 pm.
 Staff meet promptly after camp each day – please help us start our meetings on time by picking up your camper on time.
 Guardians who routinely pick up campers late will be charged a late fee of $1 per minute after 3:45 pm.
 Do not leave with your camper without officially checking them out.

 One of our oldest camp traditions is Kabbalat Shabbat.
-On Friday afternoons from 2:30-3:30, family and friends are encouraged to join us for a special time when campers share their projects from the week and the camp comes together to say blessings over grape juice and challah baked by campers.
-Families may enjoy a slideshow of photos from the week, sing songs, hear stories, and more.
-Please arrive promptly at 2:30 pm on Fridays so you will not miss any of the excitement.
+On Friday afternoons from 3-3:30, family and friends are encouraged to join us for a special time when campers share their projects from the week and the camp comes together to say blessings over grape juice and challah baked by campers.
+Families may enjoy songs, hear stories, and more.
+Please arrive promptly at 3 pm on Fridays so you will not miss any of the excitement.

 No child will be allowed to leave camp with someone other than a parent or guardian unless we have permission from the parent or guardian.
 If you choose to arrange transportation with anyone whom you did not list as an Authorized Driver on your registration form, you must notify the Camp Director.
 Please alert all parents, guardians, babysitters, neighbors and others picking up your camper that they may be asked to present a Photo ID to the staff member monitoring pick-up.
 We appreciate your cooperation.

 First Aid and CPR certified staff are always present at camp.
 Should any issues arise with your camper, we will communicate with you personally.
-Camp Shemesh is affiliated with the Jewish Community of Amherst, not Hampshire College.
+Camp Shemesh is affiliated with the Jewish Community of Amherst.
 Camp Shemesh must comply with the regulations of the Massachusetts Department of Public Health and is licensed by the Board of Health.

 Administration of Medication:

-The staff will only dispense medications to campers if the medication is in the original bottle with its original label and is accompanied by a completed and signed medication authorization form.
+The staff will only dispense medications to campers if the medication is in the original bottle with its original label and is accompanied by a completed and signed medication authorization form (please read our administration of medication policy).
 Parents are asked to bring only the amount of medicine necessary for one day.
 Any unused portion will be returned to the parent in the original container it came in.
 This includes aspirin, Tylenol, and antibiotics as well as other prescription and over-the-counter medications.
 All of these medications will be kept locked in the camp infirmary.
-For campers who have EpiPens or inhalers, designated staff will hold on to these medications so that immediate medication will be available if/when campers are not at camp’s home-base.
+For campers who have EpiPens or inhalers, designated staff will hold on to these medications so that medication will be immediately available if needed.
 Participants over the age of 12 may be permitted to carry EpiPens or inhalers with them in their own bags.
 All medications will be returned to campers’ parents at the end of each camp day with the exception of EpiPens and Inhalers which may be left at camp for the duration of the camper’s session/s.
-The health care supervisors on staff will be the only individuals with access to medications and will supervise medication administration and dosage.
+The healthcare supervisors on staff will be the only individuals with access to medications and will supervise medication administration and dosage.

 Procedure For Care of Mildly Ill Campers:

-• Camper will rest in an air conditioned and supervised quiet room for up to 30 minutes.
+• Camper will rest in a cool and supervised quiet room for up to 30 minutes.
 Temperature will be taken to check for fever.

 • If camper feels better and has no fever they will rejoin camp activities.